Yuhansa-03/Smart-Campus-API/README.md

 ## Section 6 — Question Answers

 ### Q1.1 — JAX-RS Lifecycle
-By default, JAX-RS creates a new resource class instance for every incoming HTTP request, meaning it does not operate as a singleton.
-Whenever a client hits an endpoint, the runtime instantiates the relevant resource class, executes the matched method, and immediately discards the instance once the response is sent.
+By default, JAX-RS creates a new resource class instance for every incoming HTTP request, which means it doesnt operate as a singleton.
+Whenever a client hits an endpoint, the runtime instantiates the relevant resource class, executes the matched method, and immediately discards the instance after the response is sent.

-Because of this request-scoped lifecycle, you cannot store shared data or state directly inside the resource class itself as fields—it would be permanently lost after each request finishes.
+Because of this request scoped lifecycle, you cannot store shared data or state directly inside the resource class itself as fields.
+It would be permanently lost after each request finishes.
 To solve this, the API delegates data storage to a separate singleton `DataStore` class that utilizes a static `ConcurrentHashMap` to persist data globally across the application's runtime.

 Using a `ConcurrentHashMap` is critical because it allows multiple threads representing concurrent client requests to read and write simultaneously without corrupting the data structure.
 Without this thread-safe approach, two requests arriving at the exact same millisecond could overwrite each other's data, causing a race condition.
 Additionally, generating unique IDs is safely managed using structures like `AtomicLong`.